 Experimental Design Considerations

-When incorporating NAD+ into research protocols:
+When incorporating NAD+ into research protocols, investigators should consider the following methodological factors:

 Ethical and Regulatory Compliance